Can girls under 18 get plastic surgery in Australia? The short answer is “yes.” The long answer is “yes, but it will take some time.”

 The American Society for Aesthetic Plastic Surgery has the following guidelines for teenagers considering plastic surgery:

-The most important things to consider in any cosmetic surgery procedure are the safety and the happiness of the patient.
+The most important things to consider in any cosmetic surgery procedure are the patient’s

 How do I choose a cosmetic surgeon?

 The cosmetic surgeon you decide to work with should be properly certified and accredited.

 The American Board of Plastic Surgery has the following requirements when accrediting a physician as a plastic surgeon: